xg590/IoT/Board/Espressif/ESP8266/D1_Mini/smart_home/README.md

 ### Smart Home Project
-* I have a smart light blub and smart plug.
+* I have a smart light bulb and smart plug.
 * There is an air conditioner on the plug.
 * I want to automate their on/offs.
   * If it is too dark, turn on the light.